Open-Machine/Assembler/README.md

-# Computer-from-Scratch
+# Assembler
-Designing a computer from scratch.
-The only components that I didn't made were the ports.
+A program that transforms assembly code into machine code.

+*This repository is part of a bigger project: developing a computer from scratch.
+Check it out [here](https://github.com/Open-Machine/)!*

 #### Todo
 - [ ] High-Level Language Compiler